jakobschllr/NEAT_Python/README.md

 | **fitness_function_multiple_nets** | Defines how the fitness function is applied: <br>• **True** → the fitness function takes the entire population at once (e.g., 2D car animation, where all cars run simultaneously). <br>• **False** → the fitness function evaluates one network at a time. |
 | **target_fitness** *(optional)* | Minimum fitness level for the best network.
 The evolution process stops once a network reaches this fitness level.
 Default: **1.0**. |

-`initial_net_amount` is the amount of networks in the ininital population.
-During the evolution the size of the population will not change dramatically from the size of the initial population.
-`input_neurons` and `output_neurons` is the amount of input and output neurons for all networks.
-This numbers depend on the problem you want to solve.
-`max_generations` defines the amount of total generations for the networks to evolve.
-`run_stat` expects an instance of the RuntimeStatus class from the neat_classes directory.
-This object is responsible for tracking data during the evolution.
-`fitness_function` is a function that you need to define based on the problem you want to solve.
-This is where you calculate how good a network performed when trying to solve your problem.
-Based on the problem you want to solve, you can have two different kinds of implementations for the fitness function.
-If your fitness function takes the whole current population and calculates the fitness of all networks at once (I used that for the 2D car animation, where I want all cars to move at the same time), your fitness function receives a list containing all networks of the current population.
-A network is an instance of the Network class from network.py.
-If you want to use this implementation, you need to set the parameter `fitness_function_multiple_nets` as True.
-The other case would be that your fitness function only calculates the fitness for one network at the time.
-In that case set `fitness_function_multiple_nets` to False.
-In both cases your fitness function needs to save the fitness for each network in the `raw_fitness` attribute of the network object.
-The parameter `target_fitness` is optional and let's you define a minimum fitness level for the best network.
-The evolution process stops once a network is found with this fitness level.
-The default value is set to 1.0.

 Here is an example for a fitness function that calculates the fitness for one network:
 ```
 def fitness_function_xor(net):